Esri/arcgis-maps-sdk-java-samples/feature_layers/feature-layer-definition-expression/README.md

 1. Create a service feature table from a URL.
 2. Create a feature layer from the service feature table.
-3. Set the limit of the features on your feature layer using the `DefinitionExpression`.
+3. Set the limit of the features on your feature layer using `FeatureLayer.setDefinitionExpression("Expression")`.

 ## Relevant API

-* DefinitionExpression
 * FeatureLayer
 * ServiceFeatureTable